soilwise-he/SoilWise-documentation/tech/docs/technical_components/storage.md

     **Access point:** Via the Apache Solr API

-The SoilWise Catalogie uses a dedicated index (Apache Lucene) to efficiently index and store the harvested and augmented metadata, as well as the knowledge extracted from documents referred to through the metadata records (currently only supporting PDF format).
+The SoilWise Catalogue uses a dedicated index (Apache Lucene) to efficiently index and store the harvested and augmented metadata, as well as the knowledge extracted from documents referred to through the metadata records (currently only supporting PDF format).
 Access to the index (both indexing and querying) is provided through the Apache Solr search framework.

 ### Key Features